huyen-11/Bookface/README.md

 ## General info

-This project is a clone of facebook site.
+Bookface is a hobby project that emulate the Facebook experience, build on top of React, Redux and Google Firebase.
 Deployed: [clone-facebook-huyen.web.app](clone-facebook-huyen.web.app)
 Preview:
 <br>